 Sophie Turner (Jean Grey/Phoenix), James McAvoy (Professor Charles Xavier), Michael Fassbender (Eric Lehnsherr/Magneto), Jennifer Lawrence (Raven/Mystique), Nicholas Hoult (Hank McCoy/Beast), Tye Sheridan (Scott Summers/Cyclops), Jessica Chastain (Vuk), Kodi Smit-McPhee (Kurt Wagner/Nightcrawler), Alexandra Shipp (Orora Monroe/Storm), Evan Peters (Peter Maximoff/Quicksilver), Scott Shepherd (John Grey), Halston Sage (Dazzler), Lamar Johnson (Match), Summer Fontana (Young Jean Grey 8 Years Old), Hannah Anderson (Elaine Grey)

-X-Men: Dark Phoenix comes from Simon Kinberg had wrote the scripts for The Last Stand, Days of Future Past and Apocalypse, as well as produced everything in the series from First Class onwards, including the Deadpool films and Logan.
-Kinberg has also written Mr. and Mrs. Smith (2005), xXx: State of the Union (2005), Jumper (2008), Sherlock Holmes (2009) and Fantastic Four (2015), as well as developed the revival of The Twilight Zone (2019- ).
-As well as that, he has also acted as producer on a number of high-profile films including most of the abovelisted plus Abraham Lincoln, Vampire Hunter (2012), Elysium (2013), Star Wars: Rebels (2014-8), Chappie (2015), The Martian (2015) and Murder on the Orient Express (2017).
+X-Men: Dark Phoenix comes from Simon Kinberg had wrote the scripts for The Last Stand, Days of Future Past and Apocalypse, as well as produced everything in the X-Men series from First Class onwards, including the Deadpool films and Logan.
+Kinberg has also written Mr. and Mrs. Smith (2005), xXx: State of the Union (2005), Jumper (2008), Sherlock Holmes (2009) and Fantastic Four (2015), plus developed the revival of The Twilight Zone (2019- ).
+As well as that, he has also acted as producer on a number of high-profile films including most of the abovelisted and Abraham Lincoln, Vampire Hunter (2012), Elysium (2013), Star Wars: Rebels (2014-8), Chappie (2015), The Martian (2015) and Murder on the Orient Express (2017).

 Kinberg adapts the storyline known as The Dark Phoenix Saga that ran throughout Marvel Comics for most of 1980.
 The original storyline is much more elaborate than the one here, involving Jean Grey being possessed by the Phoenix entity, battling the villain Mastermind, flashing back to her past lives as a member of the Hellfire Club, The Dark Phoenix running amok and becoming so powerful that she drains entire stars before the X-Men and assorted intergalactic races combine forces to stop her.
 The film version has stripped this down to a bare bones telling.
 Simon Kinberg had previously adapted the Dark Phoenix Saga storyline in X-Men: The Last Stand.

 I must say I was disappointed in Dark Phoenix.
 All of the advance publicity had called it something bad, while the film sitting on the shelf had led to a good deal of negative rumour before it even opened.
 The surprise is the finished film is nowhere near as bad as you assume.
 It’s not a great film but it sits above something like X-Men: The Last Stand and around the level of other mid-range entries like X-Men: Apocalypse and X-Men Origins: Wolverine.
-There is really no specific aspect of the film I can put a finger on and go “that was soooooo bad.”
+There is no specific aspect of the film I can put a finger on and go “that was soooooo bad.”

 As always in the X-Men films, the show rides on the effects sequences.
 The sequence with the X-Men keeping the shuttle from falling apart is the first but actually the weakest of the sequences in the film.
-It even fails to make the almost death of Jean Grey into something that seems tragic.
+It even fails to make the almost death of Jean Grey into something tragic.
 That said, the film improves by leaps and bounds with each subsequent sequence – the scene with Jean Grey defeating the X-Men outside her father’s house; the scene where she turns the helicopters back on the US military in Magneto’s compound; and the New York street battle, culminating with Michael Fassbender bursting into the foyer of the apartment at the head of a subway carriage he has levitated up through the pavement.
 The standout sequence though is the one where the aliens make an assault on the train and are fought off by various mutants – a sequence that easily stands up there with the best superheroic action scenes directed by Bryan Singer in his entries.

 I don’t think the Dark Phoenix storyline comes out that interestingly – concepts like the force that created life in the universe gets thrown around too casually and all it seems to amount to is lots of energy blasts and coloured lights.
 There is an interesting idea lurking inside the script that is about questioning the character of Professor Xavier – whether he is interested in self-glorification at the cost of others’ lives and the justification of altering someone’s memories.
 However, I don’t think it gets a very substantial treatment – it gets abruptly thrown in after the mission seemingly to give Jennifer Lawrence a big scene and then is shuffled off to the side at the end when Professor Xavier abruptly quits.